 The remaining of this work is structured as follows.
-In section 2 the recent scientific literature about process mining and GNNs is briefly reviewed.
-The proposed methodology is presented in section 3, while in section 4 are given the results and the intuition behind them.
-Future research directions are explored in section 5.
-Each technical acronym is explained the first time is encountered in text.
+In Sect.
+2 the recent scientific literature about process mining and GNNs is briefly reviewed.
+The proposed methodology is presented in Sect.
+3, while in Sect.
+4 are given the results and the intuition behind them.
+Future research directions are explored in Sect.
+5. Each technical acronym is explained the first time is encountered in text.
 The terms attribute and feature are used interchangeably.
 In function definitions parameters are placed inside parenthesis after formal arguments following a semicolon.
-Finally, in table 1 the notation is explained.
+Finally, in Table 1 the notation is explained.